Cassation Court Upholds Over 3-Year Sentence For Drug Dealer

 The higher court maintained that the SSC had followed the proper procedures in issuing the sentence against the defendant.

-“It was clear to the court that the defendant confessed willingly to possessing the illegal drugs,” the higher court said.
+“It was clear to the court that the defendant confessed willingly to possessing the illegal drugs with the intent of selling it in the local market,” the higher court said.

-The Court of Cassation judges were Mohammad Ibrahim, Majid Azab, Fawzi Nahar, Hayel Amr and Mohammad Shreiri.
+The Court of Cassation judges were Mahmoud Ebtoush, Majid Azab, Hayel Amr, Mohammad Shreiri and Ibrahim Abu Shamma.

 Legal Disclaimer: